 The role of low blood sugar levels

 Carbs, particularly glucose, are your body and brain’s primary energy sources.
-The keto diet significantly cuts down your carb intake and increases fat, leading to ketosis, where fat becomes your main energy source.
+The keto diet significantly cuts your carb intake and increases fat, leading to ketosis, where fat becomes your main energy source.

 The impact of dehydration